 Eimear is an experienced Chief Financial Officer (CFO) with a broad set of financial, strategic and people management skills.
 A chartered accountant, she is co-founder and CFO of Vivid Edge Limited, a start-up whose goal is to change the way energy efficiency projects are funded and structured globally.

 Eimear has a Bachelor of Commerce degree from University College Dublin, a Masters in Accounting from The Michael Smurfit Graduate School of Business, and is a Fellow of the Institute of Chartered Accountants in Ireland.

 Eimear has been involved in voluntary work for many years and is very interested in positive ageing.
 She has brought her expert skills in finance and management to ALONE since initially joining the Board of Trustees as an observer in 2015.

 Ed is the Director of Credit Institutions Supervision in the Central Bank of Ireland.
 He is Ireland’s alternative member of the Supervisory Board of the Single Supervisory Mechanism, the body responsible for the oversight of banks across the Eurozone, and is also a member of European Central Bank’s supervisory board.

 Ed has been working in financial services for more than 20 years, primarily in risk management roles.
 He joined the Central Bank in 2012, having previously worked in the UK Financial Services Authority, Bank of Ireland and PricewaterhouseCoopers (PwC).

-Ed has worked with ALONE as an observer on the Board since 2015 and sits on the Service & Governance Sub-committee.
+Ed began his work with ALONE as an observer on the Board in 2015 and sits on the Service & Governance Sub-committee.
 Through his risk management, governance and financial expertise and experience, Ed supports ALONE in its critically important mission of helping older people.

 Ciarán has been involved in Geriatric Medicine for over 20 years and is a senior Consultant in Geriatric and General Medicine at Beaumont Hospital, Dublin.